vcsk02/short-story/README.md

 ## Slide Deck

-- `slides/short_story_slides.pptx` is a starter.
+- `slides/Multi-Agent Collaborative Framework.pptx` is a starter.
 Expand bullets; add your figures and results callouts.
 - Export to PDF and upload to Slideshare; link it above.

 ## Video (10–15 minutes)